theAids/pantolav.github.io/mongodb.md

 MongoDB provides, high performance, high availability, and easy scalability.
 It is often used in  Big Data, Content Management Delivery and Data Hub.

+You can find the documentation of MongoDB java driver in this [link](http://mongodb.github.io/mongo-java-driver/3.0/driver/reference/).

 ####**Delete the Application and MongoDB Service**
 1. Go to [IBM Bluemix](ibm.biz/bluemixph) Website and click the `Dashboard`.
 2. From the `Applications` section, click the `gear` icon in the widget of the `mongodb-<your_name>` application.